maul-esel/COM-Classes/spec.markdown

 Basically, it is possible to wrap any interface.
 However, due to native COM support in all supported versions of AutoHotkey, it is useless to wrap a "dual" interface that exposes all its methods and properties via `IDispatch`.

+If any method in an interface receives a structure *by value* (and not *by reference*), the entire interface cannot be wrapped as AutoHotkey does not support this (and incomplete interfaces are not allowed).

-Besides that, there are currently no limitations of what interfaces can be added to CCF.
+Besides those, there are currently no limitations of what interfaces can be added to CCF.

 ***